 We are accountable for how we have used the additional funding to support students and we are required to publish online information about how we have used the Pupil Premium, in order to ensure that parents and others are made fully aware of the attainment of pupils covered by the Premium and the extra support that they receive.

 We work to ensure that the teaching and learning opportunities afforded by the pupil premium funding meet the largest possible number of pupils in order to ensure the maximum benefit.

 To maximise the benefit our pupils’ gain from the limited resources available to us we first assess the needs of all vulnerable groups with the school.
 Pupil premium funding like any other funding is then allocated to those who are eligible for it based on priority of need.
 It is used to support classes, groups or individuals based on the careful analysis of pupil progress tracking, identified special educational needs (SEN) or social need.
 It is also used to support more able children for whom deprivation is preventing them from realizing their full potential.

 Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at any one time, but all pupils who are eligible will receive benefits derived from the allocation of pupil premium either direct or indirect to support their learning.
 It will be for the school to decide how the Pupil Premium is spent since we are best placed to assess what additional provision should be made for the individual pupils within our responsibility.

-At oriel academy west London the Pupil Premium will be used to provide additional educational support to improve the progress and to raise the standard of achievement for deprived children who are eligible or have been eligible in the last 6 years for Free School Meals, children looked after and FSM pupils in non-mainstream settings.
+At Oriel Academy, the Pupil Premium will be used to provide additional educational support to improve the progress and to raise the standard of achievement for deprived children who are eligible or have been eligible in the last 6 years for Free School Meals, children looked after and FSM pupils in non-mainstream settings.
 It also includes pupils eligible for the service Premium (SP).

 The funding will be used to narrow and close the gap between the achievement of these pupils and their peers (Others).